Biden meets with Democrats as $3.5T plan faces party split

 The administration has sent intermediaries including former Treasury Secretary Hank Paulson to meet with McConnell of Kentucky, to no apparent avail.

 The Treasury Department projects that at some point next month it will run out of cash reserves.
-That could force it to delay or miss payments, an outcome experts warn could ripple negatively through an economy still battered by the COVI-19 crisis.
+That could force it to delay or miss payments, an outcome that would ripple negatively through an economy still battered by the COVID-19 crisis.

-Associated Press writers Alan Fram, Darlene Superville and Jonathan Lemire contributed to this report.
+Associated Press writers Alan Fram, Martin Crutsinger, Darlene Superville, Brian Slodysko and Jonathan Lemire contributed to this report.

 Credit: J. Scott Applewhite